ikasanEIP/IkasanStudio/README.md

   * Core developers are focused on enhancements to the core code
   * Opportunities for daily improvement via CI against the core libraries.
   * Localised payload transformation analysis assists with production issue replication and resolution.
+* Migration
+  * The json model creates a layer of abstraction between the business 'application' and the underlying version of Ikasan, once standard meta-packs have been written, upgrading or downgrading versions of Ikasan can be a simple as a drop-down chooser.
 * Transparency
   * The business and IT can collaborate quickly on the model generation.
   * The model diagram forms part of the delivery, by definition will always be upto date.
 * Cost of ownership
   * Corporate coding standards and implementation standards enforced by the auto-generated code.
   * Consistency in implementation reduces support costs.
-  * Upgrades between versions of Ikasan greatly simplified via json (not Java) as the source code model, reducing legacy friction.
+  * Upgrades between versions of Ikasan greatly simplified via json (not Java) as the source code model, reducing legacy friction and therefore legacy support costs.
   * Improvements and bug fixes to core Ikasan features can be applied with reduced / no alteration to the module configuration / bespoke code.
   * Localised developer testing and debugging reduces the reliance on expensive centralised server resource
 * Flexibility